Best Affordable Neighborhoods in Baton Rouge, LA

-Some of the cheapest neighborhoods in Baton Rouge are Park Forest/LA North, Lobdell/Wooddale, and Sherwood Forest.
+Some of the cheapest neighborhoods in Baton Rouge are Sherwood Forest, Merrydale, and Lobdell/Wooddale.
 These neighborhoods offer some of the lowest rent prices in Baton Rouge, making them ideal for renters on a budget.
-As of April 7, 2025, the average rent in Baton Rouge is $1,023, which is 1.6% higher than last year.
+As of May 9, 2026, the average rent in Baton Rouge is $1,034, which is 0.8% lower than last year.
 However, it's important to remember that rental prices can vary significantly based on factors such as location, amenities, and floor plans.

 Sherwood Forest